Chege1234/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script 7 creates a file whose name has special characters and it has content inside. script 8 displays the output in a file script 9 duplicates the last line of a file
+script 7 creates a file whose name has special characters and it has content inside. script 8 displays the output in a file script 9 duplicates the last line of a file script 10 deletes all regular files with a \\.js extension